NeuripsCreativityWorkshop/2021/index.md

 ### To Submit a Paper

-We invite participants to submit 2-page papers in the NeurIPS [camera-ready format](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) (with author names visible), to be submitted to our CMT portal.
-The link to the portal will be made available soon.
+We invite participants to submit 2-page papers in the NeurIPS [camera-ready format](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles) (with author names visible), to be submitted to our [CMT portal](https://cmt3.research.microsoft.com/ML4CD2021).

 Topics may include (but are not limited to):